 Note: Keep your core engaged throughout movement, make sure you’re far enough from the machine so your arms can be fully extended.
 Choose a weight that allows you to stay leaning back on your heels.

-Muscles Worked: Lats, Rhomboids, Quads, Glutes, Biceps
+Muscles Worked in Cable Squat Row: Lats, Rhomboids, Quads, Glutes, Biceps

 The cable shrug is an excellent exercise to target the trapezius muscle on the upper back.
 You can isolate the traps to further activate the muscle, stimulating growth.
 Doing shrugs with a cable machine gives you the ability to perform multiple variations with different body angles to vary the degree of contraction in the traps.